benswift/benswift.github.io/_talks/classics-to-colonialism.md

    credit="📸 from Wikipedia, public domain"
 %}

-## backstory
+## the Euclidean algorithm

-The Euclidean algorithm for computing the greatest common divisor of two integers is one of the oldest known algo- rithms (circa 300 B.C.).
-It was first described by Euclid in Proposition 2 of Book VII of Element
+the Euclidean algorithm for computing the greatest common divisor of two integers is one of the oldest known algorithms (circa 300 B.C.)

-_taken from the paper_
+first described by Euclid's _Elements, Proposition 2, Book VII_

 {% include slides/background-image.html image="images/talks/classics-to-colonialism/18SCI-KNUTH1-videoSixteenByNineJumbo1600.jpg" %}